frederickaplan/fdh/files/PART2/fdh-2-8.md

 dh-segment: Generic framework for segmentation

+Practicula use case :

+Annotations can be done with online or offline tools :

+- cvat.org (also with IIIF)
+- Gimp

+5 golden rules for annotation (from Remi Petitpierre)

+1. A class should bbe concretely embodied
+2. A class should share common figureative, topological and morphological codes.
+Background can be used for anything else
+3. Reduce the number of classes of a minimum
+4. Think like a machine.
+Apply the same reasoning each time.
+5. Start small and test.
+Youenver know how many annotations will be nedded.

 ### Metadata extraction

 Metadata is data about data sometimes present "around" the images (on a cardboard for instance)